Chart Color Schemes

 Palmerston has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-No infrastructure changes are expected in the area.
-No major projects have been identified by AreaSearch as likely to impact the region.
-Key initiatives include the Gungahlin Community Centre, Gungahlin Town Centre Refresh, Gold Creek Homestead Precinct, and Gungahlin Town Centre East Expansion.
-Details of these projects can be found below.
+No infrastructure changes or major projects have been identified by AreaSearch that could impact this area.
+Key projects include the Gungahlin Community Centre, Gold Creek Homestead Precinct, Gungahlin Town Centre Improvements, and Raya Gungahlin.

 Professional plan users can use the search below to filter and access additional projects.